yitaozh/yitaozh.github.io/source/_posts/Designing-Data-Intensive-Applications.md

 Schema-on-read is similar to dynamic (runtime) type checking, whereas schema-on-write is similar to static (compile-time) type checking.

-The schema-on-read approach if the items on the collection don't have all the same structure (heterogeneous)
+The schema-on-read approach is advantageous if the items on the collection don't have all the same structure (heterogeneous)

-* Many different types of objects
+- Many different types of objects
-* Data determined by external systems
+- Data determined by external systems

 #### Data locality for queries